mattpolicastro/The-Smart-phone--Self/Chapter One/Chapter One.md

 *Useful example of capital accumulation and concentration in the telecommunications industries, and how the corporation has become the most powerful social organisation in the history of Western civilisation.
 Neatly ties together Aglietta and Baudrillard's main themes and concepts.*

 *Attempts to roll back concentration are consistently met with claims of "smothering innovation" or "killing jobs" (Crawford KL 204).
-Ecohes Galbraith's analysis that the dominant frame of analysis is productivity, though the actual benefits are heightened consumption, a la Baudrillard.*
+Echoes Galbraith's analysis that the dominant frame of analysis is productivity, though the actual benefits are heightened consumption, a la Baudrillard.*

 # The Greek God Model of Governance